-ACPI PWR-LED (ACPI Power LED Connector)
+PWR-LED (Power LED Connector)

 This connector can be attached to an LED on the front panel of a computer case.
-The LED will illuminate while the computer is powered on and it will flashing during power saving mode.
+The LED will illuminate while the computer is powered on.

-PWR ON (Power Button)
+PWR ON(Power Button)

 This connector can be attached to a front panel power switch.
 The switch must pull the Power Button pin to ground for at least 50 ms to signal the power supply to switch on or off.
 (The time required is due to internal debounce circuitry on the system board).
 At least two seconds must pass before the power supply will recognize another on/off signal.